 Zengaming is a web-based product, so the choice of the above two channels is only natural.

 Now, when you do retention you typically find the key element that you think would encourage users to increase the product usage.
 In the case of Zengaming, that element is ‘cases’.

 For those who are not gamers, cases are essentially the weapons, or rewards that can be unlocked by players with their Zencoins.

 Zencoins, on the other hand, are basically the reward points – the product of engagement.

-As in, higher the engagement (in this context the number of matches you play), more the Zencoins you accumulate.
-Which is why, at various points, the journey is first pushing users to check the cases and then checking the ‘match played’ event.
+As in, the higher the engagement (in this context the number of matches you play), the more the Zencoins you accumulate.
+This is why, at various points, the journey is first pushing users to check the cases and then checking the ‘match played’ event.

 The first notification is sent when the user registers and is ready for the first match.

 The second notification is sent when the user completes the first match